sinch/ios-proximity-tutorial/readme.md

 ![overview screens](images/frameworks.png)

 Now you’re ready to start coding.
 Navigate over to the AppDelegate.m file.
-Below ‘#import “AppDelegate.h” you want to import the Parse framework so that you can start using it; add this code:
+Below ‘#import “AppDelegate.h”, import the Parse framework so that you can start using it.
+Add this code:

 ```objective-c
 #import <Parse.Parse.h>
 ```

 That will import the framework and now you will be able to use it in the Appdelegate.h & .m files.
-Next, navigate to the method didFinishLaunchingWithOptions and add this code, which I’ll explain below.
+Next, navigate to the method didFinishLaunchingWithOptions and add this code, which I’ll explain below:

 ```objective-c
 [Parse setApplicationId:@"YOUR-PARSE-APP-ID" clientKey:@"PARSE-CLIENT-KEY"];